amybiggy/harbourbookclub/README.md

 I was having an issue with the text in my header overflowing into the section below due to the vh size I had set on the header image.
 I changed this size and made it slightly larger which fixed the issue

+When viewing my website on smaller screens I was having an issue with the navbar.
+It was opening fine, but wouldn't collapse back again.
+I watched a video on youtube and realised that I had the incorrect scripts in my html.
+I changed these for the correct one and it fixed the issue.

 ### Peer Review

 I submitted my project for review by my peers using the Slack channel and received some positive and contrusctive criticism which I took on board.
 I would also like to thank my sister who has also provided some points for me to review in order to improve the overall look of my website.